ahandsomeChineseboy/inet/tutorials/queueing/doc/TokenBucket.rst

 Token Bucket
 ============

-In this step, packets are produced periodically by an active packet source (ActivePacketSource).
+In this step, packets are produced periodically by an active packet source (:ned:`ActivePacketSource`).
-The packets are pushed to a token bucket module (TokenBucket).
-A token generator (TimeBasedTokenGenerator) generates tokens periodically into the token bucket module.
-When the token bucket has sufficient tokens, it emits a packet into a passive packet sink (PassivePacketSink).
+The packets are pushed to a token bucket module (:ned:`TokenBucket`).
+A token generator (:ned:`TimeBasedTokenGenerator`) generates tokens periodically into the token bucket module.
+When the token bucket has sufficient tokens, it emits a packet into a passive packet sink (:ned:`PassivePacketSink`).

 .. figure:: media/TokenBucket.png
    :width: 60%